 Working out how much to cook for a sit-down lunch is just a matter of multiplying portions – but catering a party buffet is trickier.
 Too little and you might have to resort to store cupboard standbys early on; too much and you'll be eating stuffed olives for months.
 So, use this equation as a guide: large numbers of people + drinking + chatting + varied buffet menu = less food than you'd think.
 So, if you've got 20 coming, cater for 15 – but have extra portions of bread, crisps and cheese and biscuits to hand in case the local rugby team shows up.

 5. Get ahead of the game

-Quiet hour or two between social engagements in the last few days before Christmas?
-Make the most of downtime to cook and freeze ahead – even the odd dish or two will lighten the load.
+Make the most of any downtime to cook and freeze ahead – even the odd dish or two will lighten the load.
 You can use the freezer-to-oven trick with everything from pies, lasagne, roasties and root veg to bread sauce, stuffing, gravy and dessert, leaving you a little more relaxed and a tiny bit less frazzled on the day.